ardhiraka/talent_fair_sample_challenge/README.md

 `aria_data.csv`

-***TBA***
+- **target** contained information to predict plant nutrition
+- **V1 - V8** contained information about variable to predict plant nutrition
+- **sample_type** contained information about 2 different labs sample obtained

 ## General Instruction

-Download the file needed from [here](https://github.com/ardhiraka/talent_fair_sample_challenge/datasets).
+Download the file needed from [here](https://github.com/ardhiraka/talent_fair_sample_challenge/tree/main/datasets).

-### For DE

-Build a blueprint for your data pipeline or data flow solutions.
-You can propose your own database design, ETL schema, warehouse design, scheduler/automation tools, and visualization platform.
-Present your design and your reasoning behind every tools used.

-### For DS

-Build a machine learning model to handle each dataset provided by Hiring Partner.
-You can explore your own case based on each dataset (you can make time series analysis, forecasting, etc, it's up to you).
+Build a model to handle each dataset provided by Hiring Partner.
+You can explore your own case based on each dataset (you can make time series analysis, forecasting, predictive analysis, etc, it's up to you).

 Provide the notebook, and your notebook need to have the following outline: